will-ku/med-management-ai/README.md

 # AI-Enabled Medication Management System

-A proof-of-concept full-stack application exploring the integration of LLMs and Anthropic's Model Context Protocol (MCP).
-This project demonstrates how natural language interfaces could potentially manage medication lists through AI agents and structured tool calls.
+A proof-of-concept full-stack application integrating LLMs with Anthropic’s Model Context Protocol (MCP).
+This project showcases how natural language interfaces and structured tool interactions can be leveraged for managing medication lists via AI agents.

-Most of all, this project is a learning exercise to experiment with how to integrate LLMs with backend services and explore architectual patterns for AI-enabled applications.
+Most importantly, this project serves as a hands-on exploration of emerging AI protocols and architectures, paving the way for more interactive and dynamic AI-enabled applications.

 ## Overview

-This experimental project explores several emerging technologies in the AI/LLM space:
+This experimental project highlights cutting-edge advancements in AI and LLM integration:

-- Anthropic's Model Context Protocol (MCP) for structured tool interactions
+- Model Context Protocol (MCP) for structured, traceable, and extensible tool interactions
-- Local LLM deployment and integration via Ollama
+- Local LLM deployment through Ollama, leveraging the open-source Llama 3.2 model
-- Natural language processing for medication management (though the pattern can extend to any domain)
+- Natural language processing for practical, domain-specific use cases (medication management)

+The application demonstrates how LLMs can interact with backend services seamlessly, using MCP to bridge natural language understanding and tool execution.

 ## Architecture